mindis/snowplow.github.com/_posts/2014-02-12-snowplow-javascript-tracker-0.14.0-released.md

 You can now pass the referrer back to Snowplow from inside an iframe.
 To do this, set `referrer=x` in the querystring of the iframe's URL, where 'x' is the required referrer.
 This also works if you set `referer=x` (with one 'r').

+Many thanks to community member [Josh Spivey] [joshspivey] for this idea and some suggested code!

 <h2><a name="donottrack">5.
 New feature: respecting Do Not Track</a></h2>

 Most browsers offer a Do Not Track feature, allowing users to request not to be tracked by websites.
 You can now respect that preference with: